Helping You Reduce Your Presentation Preparatory Time by 50%, Deliver Effectively & Be Completely Comfortable and at Ease

 • Decide

-• How many participants will be in the training
+• How long your on-line training will be • How many participants will be in the training

 • Whether you want to use a webinar format (50+ participants, little interaction with participants) or more interactive training (< 50 participants, chat room)